AllisonSHill/CSharpLiveProject/FrontEndStories/README.md

 ### Chat Box Upgrade

+I completed this story before the mobile redesign.
 The Management Portal site already had a pretty good chat feature, from the work of previous students.
 The chat feature was set up and functional to open on all logged in user's screens when a message was sent, as well as save the messages in a database and populate old messages every time the chat modal was launched.
 The story I took was an upgrade to the design.
 The client wanted chat bubbles designed in a specific style, and the story included a picture of the desired look:

 ![Example Chat Bubbles](https://github.com/allisonhill00/pictures/blob/master/4997%20ChatBox%20Upgrade/example%20bubbles1.png)